wolfnest/XIMI-lofi-creation/README.md

 Overview
 - Downloads a video and an audio from URLs or local paths.
-- Loops the video to reach the requested duruation and merges the audio.
+- Loops the video to reach the requested duration and merges the audio.
 - Output: a single MP4 written under ComfyUI/output/lofi_creation.

 Inputs
 - video_str: IO.STRING (connected): URL or local path.
 - audio_str: IO.STRING (connected): URL or local path.
-- duruation: Target output duruation in seconds.
+- duration: Target output duration in seconds.

 Output